davecpearce/hacs_smartcocoon/README_DEVELOPMENT.md

    - Open this folder in VS Code
    - VS Code will prompt to reopen in container, or use `Ctrl+Shift+P` → "Dev Containers: Reopen in Container"
-   - Wait for the container to build and set up the environment (first time takes a few minutes)
+   - Wait for the container to build and set up the environment (first time takes 3-5 minutes)

 3. **Start Developing**: Everything is ready to go!